phpearth/docs/php/ref/sessions.md

 ### Invalidating the session

-You can acheive this in 3 ways:
+You can achieve this in 3 ways:

 - By calling the `session_unset()` function which unsets the `$_SESSION` variable.